rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

   personal and private help that you are requesting.
 * If the legitimacy of the activity is deemed suspicous, I may flag it as suspicious, making the issue even more easy to detect.
+* Long and tedious tasks or the kinds of things others can do but you can't do yourself are typically the kind of thing that you pay someone to do because you want something done, especially when you are the primary beneficiary of the work.

-Bug reports that violate a prerequisite may be discarded.
+Bug reports that violate the above may be discarded.

 -->